fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``backward-kill-line``
     move everything from the beginning of the line to the cursor to the killring

+.. _cmd-bind-backward-kill-path-component:

 ``backward-kill-path-component``
     move one path component to the left of the cursor to the killring.
 A path component is everything likely to belong to a path component, i.e. not any of the following: `/={,}'\":@ |;<>&`, plus newlines and tabs.

 ``backward-kill-word``
     move the word to the left of the cursor to the killring.
 The "word" here is everything up to punctuation or whitespace.

+``backward-path-component``
+    move one :ref:`path component <cmd-bind-backward-kill-path-component>` to the left.

 ``backward-word``
     move one word to the left